Red Letter Day (EP)

-Red Letter Day is an EP by American rock band The Get Up Kids.
+Red Letter Day is an EP by American emo band the Get Up Kids.
 It was released before their second full-length album Something to Write Home About.
 It featured James Dewees on the keyboard.
 Shortly after the album was released, Dewees joined the band full-time.

 The album was recorded in 1997 at Red House Studios by Ed Rose, the producer of the band's first EP Woodson.
 The album was released only on 10" vinyl.
 The album was printed on black vinyl, save for two limited pressings, 500 translucent green and 500 clear.